 Two years ago I was a freshman walking into Lowell High School, wearing my brother’s ill-fitting Children’s Place jeans and a disintegrating Angry Birds T-shirt.
-I was anxious to fit in, and have my peers approve of what I wore.
+I was anxious to fit in and have my peers approve of what I wore.
 It was an awkward outfit choice, and I struggled with being comfortable in what I wore, as well as expressing my femininity.
 Freshman year was a pivotal time for me, style wise.
 I had just escaped the harsh confines of my Catholic K-8 school uniform, and was thrust into the liberal freedom of Lowell High School’s non-existent dress code.
 While a full vintage Children’s Place outfit—a children’s clothing store known for its cheesy, but popular, graphic T-shirts—may seem like a bold choice already, it would take a lot more for me to be comfortable in my skin, and confident in my clothing style.
 Through the exploration of my style, I learned to express myself through my clothing instead of tailoring it to appeal to others, and become more comfortable in my femininity.

 In elementary and middle school, I was required to wear the same gendered school uniform every day: a white collared shirt, a plaid skirt, and a sweater.
 Meanwhile, the boys wore corduroy pants and polo shirts.
 I feel that my school’s uniform policy was inherently sexist, making every female student wear stereotypically feminine clothing like skirts and blouses instead of allowing them to wear more “boyish clothing” like pants.
 Growing up with this standard caused my view of what girls should wear to become very limited.
 I associated femininity with the uncomfortable mold of skirts and blouses I was exposed to during my childhood.
 I could not choose my own outfits or express my identity through fashion, causing me to resent my uniform and the feminine standard it thrust upon me.
 I decided that I hated skirts, the color pink, and anything stereotypically feminine.
-I didn’t realize this at the time, but my school’s dress code was having an affect on my sense of self.
+I didn’t realize this at the time, but my school’s dress code was having an effect on my sense of self.

 Growing up with a uniform created a lack of individualism in my classmates and I. Even on non uniform days, we all wore the same clothes, competing to see who had the best Brandy Melville shirt and Lululemon leggings.
 I can’t speak for my former classmates, but I don’t think that most of us even enjoyed wearing these clothes.
 We were just trying to fit in.
 We all wanted to conform to a singular look that was deemed “cool” and socially acceptable in our small bubble of a school.
 It became a competition to see who could go without repeating the same shirt during the school year, and whose parents could buy the most expensive outerwear for “free dress days.”
 We were just gullible children trying to fit in and avoid bullying by falling into the traps of consumerism and mainstream fashion.
 Everyone seemed to need the newest, trendiest clothes, and no one actually developed a personal style.
 I felt that I couldn’t experiment with clothing or wear anything outside of the norm set by my school because I was afraid of standing out and getting bullied.
 So, even on non-uniform days, everyone still presented themselves in a uniform way.
 It was unacceptable to be different, and I never truly felt like I fit in.